Tellusant/docs/articles-posts/punta-cana.md

 <br/>
 ![Workshop](assets/images/tellusant-punta-cana-workshop.webp)
 <br/>
-Sessions were dedicated to training and internal planning.
+Sessions were designed around training and internal planning.

-• An overview session of our company and the way ahead
+- An overview session of our company and the way ahead
-• A session on how to use our TelluBase data for strategic insights
+- A session on how to use our TelluBase data for strategic insights
-• Brainstorming a business development plan based on lessons learned
+- Brainstorming a business development plan based on lessons learned
-• Several sessions on product development and data management
+- Several sessions on product development and data management

-In the evening we had a team dinner at a spectacular French restaurant.

 TEST OF GOOGLE VIEWER
 <iframe